By Gayle Vehar on | No Comments

 Lightroom’s Adjustment Brush is the best way to avoid taking photo into Photoshop or Photoshop Elements.
 And if that isn’t enough, these 3 reasons should make you want to pull out and use the Adjustment Brush whenever you possibly can!

 There are times when I want to apply changes to the entire photo that I am working on.
 But there are EVEN MORE times when I want the changes to only affect a certain area - like my subject's face.

 The adjustment brush is really the best option in this type of situation.
 It has the ability to lighten or change the white balance of certain areas while keeping the exposure or white balance in the rest of the photo just as it was shot.

-Using Lightroom's Adjustment Brush is the easiest way to layer changes to areas of your photo.
-For instance, let’s say that I have lightened the subjects of my photo, I can also take a new brush and apply some skin softening specifically to areas on the faces.
-An area of a photo can be affected by multiple brushes.
+Using Lightroom's Brush Tool is the easiest way to layer changes to areas of your photo.
+For example, let’s say that I have already lightened the subject of my photo.
+I can then take a new brush and apply some skin softening to specific areas on that same subject's face.